liyuechun/fullstack/docs/js/es5/008arrow-functions.md

     ```

-  - [1.4](#1.4) <a name='1.4'></a> If your function takes a single argument and doesn’t use braces, omit the parentheses.
+  - If your function takes a single argument and doesn’t use braces, omit the parentheses.
 Otherwise, always include parentheses around arguments.

     > Why?
 Less visual clutter.